rometools/rome-docs/docs/rome/technical-docs/uri-mapping.md

 None of the RSS versions define an ID at channel level.
 In addition to this, ROME input classes (WireFeedInput and SyndFeedInput) do not have access to the URL (if any) used to fetch the feed.
-Because of this ROME does not set in the SyndFeed uri property , it is left to developer to set (if needed) a URI in the feed bean.
+Because of this ROME does not set in the SyndFeed uri property, it is left to the developer to set a URI in the feed bean if needed.

-In the case of Atom 0.3, if the id element is present in the feed, the SyndFeed uri property will be set with the value of the id element.
-If it is not present, the developer must set (if needed) a URI manually.
+In case of Atom 0.3, if the id element is present in the feed, the SyndFeed uri property will be set with the value of the id element.
+If it is not present, the developer must set a URI manually if needed.

 ### SyndEntry

-For RSS 0.91, RSS 0.92, RSS 0.93 & RSS 1.0 if the link element is present in the item, the SyndEntry uri property will be set with the value of the link element.
+For RSS 0.91, RSS 0.92, RSS 0.93 and RSS 1.0 if the link element is present in the item, the SyndEntry uri property will be set with the value of the link element.
 Otherwise the SyndEntry uri property is left as NULL and the developer must set it (if needed).

-For RSS 0.94 & RSS 2.0 if the guid property is present in the item, the SyndEntry uri property will be set with the value of the guid element.
+For RSS 0.94 and RSS 2.0 if the guid property is present in the item, the SyndEntry uri property will be set with the value of the guid element.
 If the guid element is not present, the SyndEntry uri property will be set with the value of the link element.
 If the link element is missing but the guid is